sammi-turner/Dotfiles/README.md

 Package management aliases are included for both pacman (Arch) and apt (Debian/Ubuntu).

+My config is quite bulky, but feel free to remove any unused environment variables or aliases that you don't need.

 # .emacs

 WARNING : Loading this config up may trigger an error message about certain packages not being installed.